m8ttyB/secretmustache/source/posts/2013/01/foot-prints.rst

     fleeting moment, a footprint at the edge of the rising tide."
     - `Solitaire`_

-Much time has passed since I've felt the healthy untethering of my thoughts and a full awakening of a past spirit that was a constant flame in my life.
+A lot of time has passed since I've felt the healthy untethering of my thoughts and a full awakening of a past spirit that was a constant flame in my life.
 A lot of personal healing and strength over the years is culminating and reveling itself in these next steps of my